Dodge: Dodge brothers death and sale to Chrysler

 Dodge Brothers cars continued to rank second place in American sales in 1920.
 However, the same year John Dodge died of pneumonia in January.
 His brother Horace then died of cirrhosis in December of the same year (reportedly still grieved over the loss of his brother, to whom he was very close).
-With the loss of both founders, the Dodge Brothers Company was left in the hands of their widows, who promoted long-time employee Frederick Haynes to the presidency.
+With the loss of both founders, the Dodge Brothers Company was left in the hands of their widows, Matilda Dodge Wilson and Anna Thompson Dodge, who promoted long-time employee Frederick Haynes to the presidency.
 During this time, the Model 30 was evolved to become the Series 116 (retaining the same basic construction and engineering features).
-As the 1920s progressed, Dodge gradually lost its ranking from the third-best-selling automobile manufacturer, to seventh in the U.S. market.
+As the 1920s progressed, Dodge gradually lost its ranking from the third-best-selling automaker to seventh place in the U.S. market.

 Dodge Brothers expanded its truck line and became a leading builder of light trucks.
 After expanding production capacity, Haynes signed a contract in 1921 for Dodge's large dealer network to exclusively market trucks with bodies built by Graham Brothers of Evansville, Indiana.
 The Graham truck line from then on used only Dodge-built chassis, from 1-ton to 3-ton capacity, and Dodge kept making light-duty trucks.